Tutorial: Protect files with admin quarantine

 - A metadata only policy such as a sensitivity label in SharePoint Online

 - A native DLP policy such as a policy that searches for credit card numbers

 - An ICAP third-party policy such as a policy that looks for Vontu

 Set a quarantine location:

-For Office 365 SharePoint or OneDrive for Business, you can't put files in admin quarantine as part of a policy until you set it up:
+For Microsoft 365 SharePoint or OneDrive for Business, you can't put files in admin quarantine as part of a policy until you set it up: